dimaslanjaka/hexo-seo/readme.md

 # Installation
 ### Packages Links
-> Using tarball is useful for git which not installed properly
+> Using tarball is useful for git which not installed properly or for you in chinese mainland

 | description | link |
 | :--- | :--- |